-The Myelodysplastic syndromes (MDS) and Myeloproliferative neoplasms (MPN) Program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and subsequent mortality of MDS/MPN.
-The program fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology at Fred Hutch, the faculty at the University of Washington, and the clinical community to improve MDS/MPN prevention, detection, diagnosis and treatment.
+The myelodysplastic syndromes (MDS) and Myeloproliferative neoplasms (MPN) Program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and subsequent mortality of MDS/MPN.
+The program fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology at Fred Hutch Cancer Center, the faculty at the University of Washington, and the clinical community to improve MDS/MPN prevention, detection, diagnosis and treatment.

 Forty years ago, researchers at Fred Hutch developed bone marrow transplantation, which continues to be an effective option for patients with MDS and MPN.
 Dr. E. Donnall Thomas and his team proved it is possible to replace cancerous cells and stem cells with donated healthy cells that engraft within a patient’s bone marrow.
 The discovery has created an effective treatment option for many blood cancers, and earned Thomas the 1990 Nobel Prize in physiology or medicine.

 Our clinicians are experts in the management of MDS/MPN.
 Our researchers are working to better understand what makes the cells in the bone marrow develop into disease.
 Our experts know the limitations of current treatment options and are able to maximize health outcomes while managing treatment side effects.
 Treatments such as targeted radiotherapy offer great promise for patients to selectively provide high doses of radiation to diseased cells while sparing healthy cells.